bgould/keyboard-firmware/README.md

 ==============================

 This is an experimental project that I am using to test out and iterate on the USB HID implementation being developed for [TinyGo][tinygo].
-Once things become more stable I may add features and clean up the codebase to be more general-purpose and maintain it as a library.
+Once things become more stable I will add features and clean up the codebase to be more general-purpose and maintain it as a library.

 Architecture